BoZhangCS/V-ORAM/README.md

 V-ORAM is a versatile and adaptive ORAM framework with service transformation for dynamic workloads.
 This repository contains the V-ORAM prototype described in our forthcoming paper at USENIX Security 2025.

+Notably, `Full-version.pdf` is the full version of this paper and contains detailed proofs of our stated theorems.

 **WARNING**: This implementation is a conceptual prototype for academic research and does not fully meet practical security/performance requirements.
 It is NOT suitable for production use.